tsundberg/Publisher/README.md

 # Publisher

-A Maven plugin that reads a html file and includes source code into it.
-The source code is html encoded and is possible to display in a html page with all characters correctly preserved.
-The result is
+A Maven plugin that reads an html file and format it properly for Wordpress.
+Source code and file trees can be included.
+The source code is html encoded.

 ## Usage